 Taking a mental break could help – even when you're against the clock

-So what are your body’s natural rhythms?
-Well the easiest way to think about this is to notice how you’re feeling at certain times of the day.
-Maybe there have been days when you will have started revising at 8am and you’ve felt super energised and productive, getting into your flow and before you know it 60-80 minutes may have passed.
-Feeling good, you carry on and before long you start to slow down, you notice you’re re-reading the same sentence and you fantasise about curling up and having a little snooze, just for 5 or 10 minutes.
+Perhaps there has been days when you started revising at 8am and you felt energised and productive, getting into your flow and before you know it an hour or more has passed.
+Feeling good, you carry on and before long you start to slow down, you notice you’re re-reading the same sentence and you fantasise about curling up and having a little snooze, just for five or 10 minutes.

 The optimum learning state

-Our brains have evolved to have this functionality to store templates that will keep us safe and enable us to navigate the environment we live in but most importantly to enable us to unconsciously draw on information when we need it – this gives us the ability to remember and apply knowledge.
+Our brains have evolved to have the ability to store templates that will keep us safe and enable us to navigate the environment we live in.
+They also allow us to unconsciously draw on information when we need it – so we can remember things and apply our knowledge.